 There is also Nu-foam which is a polyester batting material more like what I found in the old patio cushions I recovered.

 That is 1″ thick as well and for $25 I can get a 24″x15′ roll.
 It’s also available at my local Joann store so I can go check it out in person.
-In addition, this would give me plenty of extra for additional chair cushions, outdoor pillows, or even just adding padding to my dining chairs when I get around to reupholstering them.
+In addition, this would give me plenty of extra for additional chair cushions, outdoor pillows, or even just adding padding to my dining chairs when I get around to reupholstering them, plus there are a lot of other furniture I want to get rid of with help from the furniture removalists Sydney.
 The NuFoam is mildew resistant which is nice thought the Walmart pads are 100% urathane foam which is also mildew resistant.
 It is only 1.2lb per ounce which is pretty light-weight.
 I think I’m going to go with the NuFoam product.